Lucille Ball: 1950s

 I Love Lucy dominated U.S. ratings for most of its run.
 An attempt was made to adapt the show for radio using the "Breaking the Lease" episode (in which the Ricardos and Mertzes argue, and the Ricardos threaten to move, but find themselves stuck in a firm lease) as the pilot.
 The resulting radio audition disc has survived, but never aired.

 A scene in which Lucy and Ricky practice the tango, in the episode "Lucy Does The Tango", evoked the longest recorded studio audience laugh in the history of the show — so long that the sound editor had to cut that section of the soundtrack in half.
 During the show's production breaks, Lucy and Desi starred together in two feature films: The Long, Long Trailer (1954) and Forever, Darling (1956).
 Many older feature films with Ball and/or Arnaz were also re-released in the mid-1950s to capitalize on the popularity of I Love Lucy.

 After I Love Lucy ended its run in 1957, the main cast continued to appear in occasional hourlong specials under the title The Lucy–Desi Comedy Hour until 1960.

 Along the way, Lucille Ball created a television dynasty and achieved several firsts.
 She was the first woman to head a TV production company, Desilu, which she had formed with Arnaz.
 After their divorce in 1960, she bought out his share and became a very actively engaged studio head.
 Desilu and I Love Lucy pioneered a number of methods still in use in TV production today, such as filming before a live studio audience with more than one camera, and distinct sets, adjacent to each other.
 During this time, Ball taught a 32-week comedy workshop at the Brandeis-Bardin Institute.
-She was quoted as saying, "You cannot teach someone comedy; either they have it or they don't."
+She stated, "You cannot teach someone comedy; either they have it or they don't."

 Desilu produced several other popular shows, such as The Untouchables, Star Trek, and Mission: Impossible.
 Ball sold her shares of the studio to Gulf+Western in 1967 for $17,000,000 ($ in today's dollars), and it was renamed Paramount Television.